Flow (brand): Mobile benchmarks and awards

-Based on drive tests carried out by engineering consulting company, MSI Americas, FLOW was rated as the top carrier in the two tested countries; Jamaica and Barbados.
-In Jamaica, FLOW was placed ahead of its competitor in terms of radio frequency quality, 3G throughput, and higher 3G retention.
-FLOW was also rated the faster mobile network in the country, with users to experience on average, above 3 Mbit/s (downlink) on the HSPA+ network.
-FLOW Barbados also placed ahead of its competitor there as well in said categories as well.
+Based on drive tests carried out by engineering consulting company, MSI Americas, Flow was rated as the top carrier in the two tested countries; Jamaica and Barbados.
+In Jamaica, Flow was placed ahead of its competitor in terms of radio frequency quality, 3G throughput, and higher 3G retention.
+Flow was also rated the faster mobile network in the country, with users to experience on average, above 3 Mbit/s (downlink) on the HSPA+ network.
+Flow Barbados also placed ahead of its competitor there as well in said categories as well.

-In addition, FLOW Barbados was also ranked by Ookla as being the best ISP and mobile network in Barbados.
-FLOW was also rated by Ookla as Cayman's fastest mobile and broadband network.
+In addition, Flow Barbados was also ranked by Ookla as being the best ISP and mobile network in Barbados.
+Flow was also rated by Ookla as Cayman's fastest mobile and broadband network.

-In 2016, P3 Group, a management consultancy headquartered in Aachen, Germany, conducted benchmarks in six FLOW Territories (Antigua & Barbuda, the Cayman Islands, Jamaica (pre-LTE), Montserrat, St. Lucia and Turks and Caicos).
-The finding of these benchmarks concluded that FLOW networks were on average 90% better than their competitor, Digicel, in terms of call setup, download and upload speed, latency and video streaming (over YouTube).
-Raw scores showed that FLOW also outranked the competition in voice and data performance at the very least, twice.
+In 2016, P3 Group, a management consultancy headquartered in Aachen, Germany, conducted benchmarks in six Flow Territories (Antigua & Barbuda, the Cayman Islands, Jamaica (pre-LTE), Montserrat, St. Lucia and Turks and Caicos).
+The finding of these benchmarks concluded that Flow networks were on average 90% better than their competitor, Digicel, in terms of call setup, download and upload speed, latency and video streaming (over YouTube).
+Raw scores showed that Flow also outranked the competition in voice and data performance at the very least, twice.

-In Q2-Q3 of 2018, FLOW Jamaica received the distinction by Ookla's Speedtest Awards of being Jamaica's Fastest Mobile Network, with customers seeing speeds averaging at 22.66 Mbit/s on the downlink and 9.62 Mbit/s on the uplink.
+In Q2-Q3 of 2018, Flow Jamaica received the distinction by Ookla's Speedtest Awards by being Jamaica's fastest mobile network, with customers seeing speeds averaging at 22.66 Mbit/s on the downlink and 9.62 Mbit/s on the uplink.